consciencia/stable-diffusion/README.md

              by Stable Diffusion while surface filled with black pixels will be untouched.
 * `--invert-mask` - Inverts mask.

+Please note that model does not know which part of image should be changed, inpainting is implemented through discarding changes affecting masked parts of initialization image.
+This imply that you should use inpainting together with very similar prompt to one which created original image in order to get desired effect.

+Inpainting is generally good for refining and correcting previously generated images.
+Using it for anything else would probably result in fail.

 <h1 align="center">Weight blocks</h1>